quadbio/scRNAseq_analysis_vignette/Tutorial.md

 Here we will try different methods, including
 1. Seurat
 2. Harmony
+3. LIGER
+4. MNN
-3. RSS to BrainSpan
+5. RSS to BrainSpan
-3. CSS
+6. CSS

 ### Step 2-1.
 Data integration using Seurat
 Seurat has its own data integration procedure implemented.
 In brief, it firstly applies canonical correlation analaysis (CCA) to the data sets that need to be integrated, rotating them separately so that the covariance of the two data sets is maximized.
 In other words, Seurat uses CCA to find the way maximizing the similarities between data sets.
 Next, Seurat introduces an anchoring mechanism, looking for cell anchors in the two data sets.
 Cell anchors are cell pairs with each cell in a different data set.
 The two cells are one of the nearest neighbors of each other in the CCA space, while the nearest neighbors of one cell in its own data set also tend to be neighbors of the nearest neighbors of the other cell of the cell pair.
 The two anchored cells are seen as corresponding cells from one data set to the other, and an integration procedure is then applied by subtracting expression of one data set by the transformation matrix calculated by comparing the anchoring cell pairs in the two data sets.
 People interested in its detailed methodology can read its [paper](https://www.sciencedirect.com/science/article/pii/S0092867419305598).